We Are The League of Friends to RJAH

 The League of Friends to RJAH was set up in 1961.

-Since then the group has raised nearly £5 million to improve and maintain an exemplary quality of patient care.
+Since then the group has raised in excess of £13 million to improve and maintain an exemplary quality of patient care.
 Our support is central to providing the best available and most up to date medical equipment thus helping to ensure that the best medical, clinical and nursing staff are attracted to work at the RJAH.

 There has been an ever-increasing financial gap between what the NHS is able to give to its Hospital Trusts and the actual cost of delivering a first class service.
 The League of Friends helps to bridge this imbalance.